Lymphoma in children

 Chemotherapy means treatment with drugs.
 Chemotherapy to treat cancer uses drugs that kill cells.
 Cancer cells usually divide and grow more rapidly than most healthy cells.
 Chemotherapy works by killing cells that are actively dividing – which is why it is effective at killing cancer cells.
 However, it can also kill healthy cells that divide rapidly, such as hair root cells, skin cells and blood cells.
 This is what causes some of the side effects of chemotherapy.

 Lots of different chemotherapy drugs are used to treat lymphoma.
 Usually, several drugs that kill cells in different ways are given together, to kill as many lymphoma cells as possible.
 Each combination of drugs is known as a chemotherapy regimen.
-Chemotherapy regimens often have complicated names, such as OEPA, COPDAC or ABVD.
-These are usually abbreviations of the names of drugs they include.
+Chemotherapy regimens often have complicated names, these are usually abbreviations of the names of drugs they include.

 Watch our chemotherapy animation to find out how chemotherapy works and why it is given in cycles